 Over the years, I’ve used BbB in some of my writing classes because Lamott is just that good.
 In fact, we recently finished reading it in one course.
 As usual, students either loved or hated her conversational style.
-Mostly, they found her lovely.
+Mostly, they found her wonderful.

-Even without reading BbB, I find people really appreciate one particular section — the passage that gives the book it’s title.
+Even without reading BbB, I find people really appreciate one particular section — the passage that gives the book its title.
 Sometimes I read it in class.
 Recently, I shared it with my goddaughter in the hours right after her mom was killed in a horrifying car accident.
 I’ve turned to it during my recent bout with terrible back pain, which was a time to reflect on the State Of My Life and how I make myself crazy.

 So, here we go:

 This passage has become part of me.
 Whenever I’m ready to give up, I think about bird by bird.
 This little flock has held me steady through financial stress, relationship demands, daily life pressures — the tough stuff.
 Of course, I also go bird by bird when I’m in the zone, writing and painting.